Skip to content

 • The AmalthAI_WebApp folder contains the web app code, which is necessary for the platform's UI.

 • The Backend folder contains all the necessary code for the platform's functionality which includes machine learning models, data processing scripts, and deployment configurations.
-Ensure that the content of the backend folder is also shared across the Kubernetes cluster and the corresponding containers.

 Step 1 - Docker Installation